Folens (Irish publishers)

 Folens is a major company in Irish educational publishing.
 It was founded by Albert Folens.
-Folens' mission is to provide outstanding educational tools that have a positive impact on teaching and learning, by responding to customers’ needs.
-Folens' vision is to make great learning easy.

 Atlas and British Isles

 In October, 2006, Folens announced that the new edition of Folens' atlas would no longer use the term "British Isles" in the new edition of its atlas, to be introduced the following January.
 According to the Irish Times, "John O'Connor of Folens insisted he had received no complaints from parents regarding the new atlas.
 The issue had, however, been brought to his attention by a geography teacher."